-If you’d like to join us, there are three options for your stay at Sunseed; Short term volunteers, long term volunteers and grant-funded interns/research volunteers.
+If you’d like to join us, there are three options for your stay at Sunseed: short term volunteers, long term volunteers and grant-funded interns/research volunteers.
 The rates vary and can be found on the Booking and Costs page.
 If you are planning to join us just for a day we offer Free guided tours for visitors every Tuesday so please get in touch.

 STV’s come to Sunseed for up to four weeks, working a minimum 25 hours a week (5 hours Monday to Friday mornings), with afternoons free to join guided tours led by Sunseed’s department coordinators, contribute to communal cooking and activities or just relax in our beautiful surroundings… and weekends free.
 STV’s may work in any of our departments and, within reason, get the chance to choose what they wish to do each day.

 Research volunteers or interns are long term volunteers, staying for five weeks or more (several months is not uncommon) and working 7 hours a day, Monday to Friday.
 The main focus of interns/research volunteers is research or a project for their university studies.
 Usually these students are grant funded, e.g. with Leonardo or Erasmus (EU funding).
 Research volunteers have a tutor (the relevant department coordinator) that guides and supports them.
 Working hours for the research/project and work with Sunseed is agreed during the first week or two.
 Often students choose their project from the Project Pack.

 Children and young people

 We welcome anyone under 16 accompanied by a responsible adult.
 The site can be dangerous for children, with rough and sometimes slippery paths and steps, unfenced terraces and close proximity to the river, so parents/guardians must be responsible for their children’s safety.
 Those aged 16/17 may come unaccompanied but must have their parent/guardian’s consent.

 Our eldest visitor to date was 87.
 The steps and rough terrain were a little tricky, but we provided assistance and devised a temporary compost toilet arrangement.
 Older people are very welcome at Sunseed.
 Don’t hesitate to get in touch with any questions you may have.